 \section{Results}

-Maps are usually drawn in function of initial orbital elements.
-In our case, maps drawn in function of the initial semi-major axis and the initial eccentricity ($a$, $e$) of the particles are the only ones presenting distinctive features, and thus will be the only ones discussed.
+Maps are usually drawn as a function of initial orbital elements.
+In our case, maps drawn as a function of the initial semi-major axis and the initial eccentricity ($a$, $e$) of the particles are the only ones presenting distinctive features, and these are therefore the only ones discussed.
 In these maps, we only plot the value of semi-major axis and eccentricity for each particle, but the value chosen randomly for each of the other elements is not presented.

 As explained in the previous section, we tested the whole range of possible values for the mean anomaly.
-Maps drawn from this element are completely uniform, so the mean anomaly does not seem to impact the Geminids chaoticity.
+Maps drawn from this element are completely uniform, and so the mean anomaly does not seem to impact the Geminids chaoticity.